Chiark-Collective/Pointcept/report/main.typ

 == PTv3 backbone

+In the interests of completeness we give an overview of the PTv3 architecture described in @wu2024ptv3.
+For a complete picture, we recommend the source publication.

 Processing point clouds presents unique challenges compared to structured data like images.
 While images come with an inherent grid structure, point clouds are unordered sets of points in 3D space.
 This unstructured nature has traditionally forced architectures to use computationally expensive